 For the best chance of winning next time, they might be sensible to choose number 2.
 But if more young people voted, governments would hopefully realise that they need to do more to appeal to young people.

 In the US and in England and Northern Ireland, you must be 18 before you can vote.
 In Scotland and Wales, you can vote at 16 (but 18 for UK-wide elections).
 But in a democracy, you can still make your voice heard if you are younger than that.
 For example:

 - In the UK, organisations such as the British Youth Council encourage young people to get involved in matters that affect them.
 They help people under the age of 25 make a difference in their local, national, and international communities.

 - Generation Citizen in the US takes a similar approach.
 They help young people to develop the skills needed to participate in their democracy.

 - Many countries allow the right to peaceful protest.
-If there’s a cause that you believe in, you can attend rallies and protests to show your support.
+If there’s a cause that you believe in, you can often attend rallies and protests to show your support.